ravpacheco/tilt/README.md

 > Today I Learned This

-This project is inspired on [TIL](https://github.com/jbranchaud/til) and your propose is store and index all small and curious things that I learned.
+This project is inspired on [TIL](https://github.com/jbranchaud/til) and your propose is store and index some small and good things that I have learned some day.
-I changed the project name only to make a joke with 'tilt' word.
+I changed the project name only to make a joke with the portuguese '[tilt](https://pt.wikipedia.org/wiki/Tilt)' word.

 ---